Shirodkar-Shubham-GitHub/Diwali_Sales_Analysis/README.md

   * Male customers preferred electronics and gadgets during the Diwali season.
 * **Visualization**:
   * A bar chart was used to compare total sales by gender.
+**2. Age Group**
+* **Insights**:
+  * The age group 26-35 years had the highest purchase frequency and sales contribution.
+  * Younger customers (18-25 years) leaned towards fashion and gadgets, while older customers (36-50 years) preferred home decor and appliances.
+* **Visualization**:
+  * A pie chart displayed the proportion of purchases by different age groups.
+  * A bar chart was used to compare which age group are the most of the buyers.

+**3. State**
+* **Insights**:
+  * States with metropolitan cities (e.g., Maharashtra, Delhi, Karnataka) recorded the highest sales, driven by larger populations and higher spending capacities.
+  * Smaller states showed limited sales activity, likely due to lower customer density.
+* **Visualization**:
+  * A heatmap highlighted the distribution of sales across different states.